Marcin-8/AVT5330-thermometer-for-linux/README.txt

 -----------------
-special virtual thanks to karkad for help to kick this off https://eko.one.pl/forum/viewtopic.php?id=4203&p=2
+special virtual thanks to karkad for a help to kick this off https://eko.one.pl/forum/viewtopic.php?id=4203&p=2